wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.

-The thumbnails appears left-aligned to the post titles.
 You can set the width and heigth of the thumbnails in the list.

-The widget is available in english, german and persian.
+The thumbnails appear left-aligned to the post titles in left-to-right languages.
+In right-to-left languages they appear right-aligned.

 = Options you can set =